Cornelia Schleime: Zwitschermaschine

 Cornelia Schleime and Ralf Kerbach met at the Dresden University of Fine Arts and created the art-punk band Zwitschermaschine, or "Twittering".
 After a failed art exhibition in the Radeburg Heimatmuseum, organized by Michael Rom, they decided to make music together.
-The band lasted from 1979 to 1983.
+The band lasted from 1979 to 1983, when they managed to release a split album with Schleim-Keim with the title DDR von unten (GDR from below).
 Ralf Kerbach, inspired by the Sex Pistols and the Stranglers, was guitarist.
 Schleime was the vocalist and was accompanied by Matthias Zeidler on bass and Wolfgang Grossmann on drums.
 The band name resulted either from Ralf Kerbach's predilection for Paul Klee's homonymous picture, or from a performance of Luis Buñuel's film An Andalusian dog.
 They performed in studios, In the drama school Ernst Busch and in the Erfurt "gallery in the hall".
 Some concerts were canceled by the state power.
 Musically, they were characterised as New Music, the dilettantism of the opening days led to a sort of Dadaist concept, which was located somewhere in the intersection of sophisticated music and three-chord punk.
 Schleime later learned that one of their friends had been recruited to spy on them.
 She said in a 2017 interview that "the punk band actually wasn’t an act of rebellion, it was just a way of expressing myself since I wasn’t allowed to exhibit art."